Suraj-Tiwari/leaked-osurecord/README.md

 My anger to DarkImmortal.
 I put all the blame on him.
 I blame him for slow internet, I blame him for Global Warming and Kim Jong-un's haircut.
 He destroyed my life.
 I hope you understand my situation.
 Im trying to restrain myself.
 I wanted to be a changed man.
 But DarkImmortal is in my way.
 So please DarkImmortal.
 Fix the server.

+  Credits: www.cyberteamrox.org - Phr34ky